szymon33/walker/README.md

 ```

-You want to convert your database and use like markdown tag instead.
-Makrdown tag is shorter yet easier to maintain.
-When 3rd party improve the snippet or add some new feature which you might need you would like update your records including video easily.
+You want to convert your CMS database and use like markdown tag instead.
+Makrdown tag is much shorter yet easier to maintain.
+If 3rd party would improve its snippet or rather invent new feature which you might need then you would like to upgrade your records including their videos easily.

 Markdown tag would look like this:

 ```
   brightcove-default(5397185555001)
 ```

+Above markdown video tag is implemented [here](lib/video_string.rb)

 ### Solution